terjanq/Flag-Capture/MatesCTF 2018/yeunote/README.md

 ### CSRF page &ndash; add_share

 So what we want to do is to craft a `csrf page` which will allow us to do malicious things using admin's account.
-But every form is protected with `crsf token` and we have to somehow steal admin's `crsf` cookie.
+But every form is protected with `csrf token` and we have to somehow steal admin's `csrf` cookie.
 Have we?

-Earlier posted script adding `crsf token` is hosted on `https://yeunote.ctf.yeuchimse.com/csrf.js` so we can just attach this script on our page.
+Earlier posted script adding `csrf token` is hosted on `https://yeunote.ctf.yeuchimse.com/csrf.js` so we can just attach this script on our page.
 But if we try that, we get the `no permissions` error or something like that.
 A quick inspection showed that the reason for this is the `referrer header` set to `https://yoursite`.
 Hopefully no referrer is allowed and adding `<meta name="referrer" content="no-referrer">` solves the problem.

 Another protection we have to bypass is `if (document.domain == 'yeunote.ctf.yeuchimse.com'`.
 We cannot change the value of this property directly because of `CORS Policy` so `document.domain = 'yeunote.ctf.yeuchimse.com'` won't work.
 But it is easy to bypass.
 Just overwrite the property with new one before `csrf.js` is loaded - `Object.defineProperty(document, 'domain', {value: "yeunote.ctf.yeuchimse.com"});`.